 (563) 245-2422 (option #1)

 Tour our Beautiful Parks & Recreation

-Hike Pikes Peak
+Pikes Peak State Park

 • Picnicking / Shelters / Lodge

 Effigy Mounds was established on October 25, 1949, allowing guests to appreciate this piece of Native American History.
 A visit to Effigy Mounds allows guests to contemplate the meanings of the mounds and the rich history of the people who built them.
 These mounds are comprised of over 200 American Indian mounds, mostly shaped like animals such as various birds and bears, and are located in one of the most exquisite picturesque sections of the Upper Mississippi Valley.
-Effigy Mounds are truly a sight to behold.
+Effigy Mounds is truly a sight to behold.